 We mark to learning objectives set, and we identify how children can improve their work or move on, with a clear, individualised next steps action or question.
-In addition to marking to objectives, pupils' common errors should regularly be brought to the child's attention so that they are able improve on these too. e.g. incorrect formation of particular letters, common spelling errors/grammatical errors etc...
+In addition to marking to objectives, pupils' common errors formation of particular letters, common spelling errors/grammatical errors etc...